status-im/specs/docs/stable/1-client.md

 Implementing a Status clients largely means implementing the following layers.
 Additionally, there are separate specifications for things like key management and account lifecycle.

 Other aspects, such as how IPFS is used for stickers, how we interact with the Ethereum blockchain or how the browser works, are currently underspecified.
-These sets of specifications should allow you to implement a a Status client for basic private communication.
+These specifications facilitate the implementation of a Status client for basic private communication.

 | Layer             | Purpose                        | Technology                   |
 | ----------------- | ------------------------------ | ---------------------------- |